john-whiting/john-whiting/README.md

 ## Contact Me

-You can reach me by emailing me at either john@jwhiting.dev.
+Feel free to reach me by emailing me at john@jwhiting.dev.

 <!--
 **john-whiting/john-whiting** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.